Family Guide

 Ask questions children can answer.

-The best family policy will not sound like a legal document.
-It will become a repeated conversation about truth, privacy, school, friendship, and God.
+The best family policy is not a document on the fridge.
+It is a conversation you return to again and again, about truth, privacy, school, friendship, and God.

 What would make it dishonest to use AI on this assignment?